bkosanovic/fcmclt/README.md

 University of Plymouth for submitting a fix to make the `fcmclt` package work for MATLAB 6.5 R13.
 If we are to trust the LinkedIn, Dr. Hamadicharef is now (2022) with the $\textcolor{#00c0c0}{\text{Institute of High Performance Computing (IHPC)}}$ in Singapore.

+## References

+For general information on fuzzy clustering, partition coefficient (F), and partition entropy (H), the best starting point is

+    J.C.
+Bezdek, "Pattern Recognition with Fuzzy Objective Function Algorithms", Plenum Press, New York, 1981.

+For more information on nonfuzzy index (NFI), please refer to

+    M. Roubens, "Pattern Classification Problems and Fuzzy Sets", Fuzzy Sets and Systems, 1:239-253, 1978.

+For more information on minimum and mean hard tendencies (MinHT and MeanHT), please refer to

+    F.F.
+Rivera, E.L.
+Zapata, and J.M.
+Carazo, "Cluster validity
+    based on the hard tendency of the fuzzy classification", Pattern Recognition Letters, 11:7-12, 1990.

+For more information on minimum and maximum relative fuzziness (MinRF and MaxRF), please refer to

+    H.L.
+Gordon and R.L.
+Somorjai, "Fuzzy Cluster Analysis of Molecular Dynamics Trajectories", Proteins: Structure,
+    Function, and Genetics, 14:249-264, 1992.

+For more information on minimum nearest maximum membership cardinality (MinNMMcard) and related functionals including a way to go about the selection of fuzzy exponent $m$, please refer to

+    B.R.
+Kosanovic, "Signal and System Analysis in Fuzzy Information Space", Ph.D.
+Dissertation, University of Pittaburgh, 1995.

+For more information on compactness and separation index (S), please refer to

+    X.L.
+Xie and G. Beni, "A Validity Measure for Fuzzy Clustering", IEEE Trans.
+PAMI, 13(8):841-847, 1991.

+For more information on fuzzy hypervolume (Fhv), average partition
+         density (Dpa), and partition density (Pd), please refer to

+    I. Gath and A.B.
+Geva, "Fuzzy clustering for the estimation of the parameters of the components of mixtures of normal distributions", Pattern Recognition Letters, 9:77-86, 1989.

 ## License